thorlindberg/thesis/dissertation/7-1-2 experiment-library-tests.md

-The *tests* property is of type Array\<String> and contains sample JSON Strings that demonstrate the features and intended use of TXON.
+The "tests" property is of type Array\<String> and contains sample JSON Strings that demonstrate the features and intended use of TXON.

 ```
 tests: [